-At Wake Forest University School of Law, Rich graduated first in his class, earned a faculty scholarship, served as research assistant to Dean Blake Morant, and was a member of the Wake Forest national moot court team.
+At Wake Forest University School of Law, Rich graduated first in his class, earned a faculty scholarship, served as research assistant to Dean Blake Morant, and was a member of the Wake Forest Law Review and national moot court team.
+After law school, Rich served as a law clerk to the Honorable Judge Richard Voorhees of the U.S. District Court for the Western District of North Carolina.

-Prior to joining McGuireWoods, Rich was the assistant director at Lipscomb University for Conflict Management and an associate at Strategic Resolutions Group.
+Prior to joining McGuireWoods, Rich was the assistant director at Lipscomb University for Conflict Management and worked for a consulting firm.

 Representation of manufacturer in stock purchase agreement dispute.